 Soon after they opened their doors, residents of Boksburg and surrounds started flooding to George's Bread & Co.
 We just had to find out what all the fuss is about.
 The bakery was founded by George, who hails from the family that owns none other than Croydon Bakery itself, arguably the best and most well renown bakery in the east.
 After working in the family business for nearly 20 years, he decided to start his own bakery where he crafts some of the best breads, pies and confectionery.

 One last thing they make, which deserves a special mention, are their cakes.
 They have a large variety of flavours available in whole cakes, cupcakes and slices.
-The best of which, in my opinion, is the red velvet.
+The best of which, in my opinion, are the cheese cakes.
 But they also have a delicious carrot cake and amazing chocolate cakes.
-Other flavours include black forest, baked cheese cake, cream cakes, custard slices, apple slices, Swiss Rolls as well as Madeira, banana and date loaves and vanilla, funfetti and peanut butter cupcakes.
-They will also make a special cake for special occasions and events.
+Other flavours include black forest, red velvet, cream cakes, custard slices, apple slices, Swiss Rolls as well as Madeira, banana and date loaves and vanilla, funfetti and peanut butter cupcakes.

 I left this bakery packed with bread rolls, a selection of cupcakes, pecan and red velvet truffles and a chicken and mushroom and spinach and feta pie.
 Each one of these items were tantalizing on the palate and perfect in texture.
 I felt like I was leaving an award-winning patisserie in Paris, France instead of a bakery in Boksburg.